mannymannan/app/README.md

-This is the GitHub repository for our COMP210 project.
+This is the GitHub repository for our COMP210 project 'UCLU Islamic Society' App.
 The members of our group are Munawar Mannan, Mahmudur Rahman and Tanvir Ahmed.
-Our app is for a society in our university.
+Our app is for a society in our university and to help members keep up to date and integrated.